The Importance of Patient Engagement

 - Educate staff to be aware of bias

-COVID-19 put more emphasis on patient engagement than ever before.
+The COVID-19 pandemic put more emphasis on patient engagement than ever before.
 During the pandemic, the entire healthcare ecosystem changed how it interacts with patients, evolving how patients receive and how providers deliver care.
-Faced with a virulent pandemic, patients had to adapt to avoid infection, becoming more responsible for and involved in their health than ever before.
+Patients had to adapt to avoid infection, becoming more responsible for and involved in their health than ever before.

 4 Key Trends Influencing Patient Engagement